 Our Artist-of-the-Month program features the work of a new artist each month.
 The Chamber offices are open for the artist’s reception during the Claremont Art Walk, every first Saturday of the month.
 This program celebrates the work of local artists and continues to fulfill our mission of supporting the arts in the community.

 *To be considered for an exhibition or for more information email Mary Roy email@example.com

 Public Sculpture Project

-In 2008, the Claremont Community Foundation, in partnership with the City of Claremont, established an on-going public sculpture project.
-The project was created to enhance the aesthetic and cultural quality throughout the community by featuring a different sculpture in the park located at the corner of Indian Hill Blvd. and Harrison Avenue.
+In 2008, the Claremont Community Foundation in partnership with the City of Claremont, established an on-going public sculpture project.
+The project was created to enhance the aesthetic and cultural quality throughout the community by featuring a sculpture in the park located at the corner of Indian Hill Blvd. and Harrison Avenue.

-Since the project was created, local artists Barbara Beretich and Christina Cassaro have displayed their works.
+Since the project was created, local artists Jim Mitchell, Barbara Beretich and Christina Cassaro have displayed their works.
 Artists wishing to be considered for this project are invited to submit their resumes and proposals to the Claremont Community Foundation.